During the removal process, pulses of light (wavelengths) are used to attract the ink in order to crystallize and break up the large ink molecules.

 To understand how lasers remove tattoo ink from all skin types, it’s vital to be familiar with wavelengths.
-Different colors of ink and skin reflect varying wavelengths of light differently which if not used properly, could lead to side effects.
+Different colors of ink and skin reflect varying wavelengths of light differently.
 For instance, a tattoo with primarily red colors will absorb all visible light except red light.
 To shatter the ink of a red tattoo, you cannot use a red light as it would not absorb the energy.

-At Removery, we understand that different colors of ink and skin absorb wavelengths in a variety of ways, which is why we utilize more than one type of laser.
-While a 1064 nm wavelength is usually ideal for shattering black or very dark ink, a 532 nm wavelength is better for removing red or warm tones such as yellow or brown.
-Green, blue, and purple inks are typically the most difficult to remove, and we have found that 730 nm and 785 nm wavelengths, such as that used by the PicoWay laser, remove these colors with the fewest number of treatments and minimal damage and reduced scar tissue to surrounding tissues.
+At Removery, we understand that different colors of ink and types of skin absorb wavelengths in a variety of ways, which is why we chose the PicoWay.
+It uses multiple wavelengths.
+While a 1064nm wavelength is usually ideal for shattering black or very dark ink, a 532nm wavelength is better for removing red or warm tones such as orange or brown.
+Green, blue, and purple inks were historically more difficult to remove, but we have found that the 730nm wavelength is efficient at removing these colors while maintaining skin integrity.

 Every tattoo is different, from the size and age to the inks and colours used.
 It all affects how long full tattoo removal will take.

 So just fill in the form and we’ll give you a quick call to chat it through.